justme-1968/homebridge-fhem/README.md

   the order of the transformations is as follows: part, values, valueOn/valueOff, threshold, maxValue/minValue/minStep, invert

-and for homekit -> FHEM:
+and for the homekit -> FHEM direction:
+  maxValue: for all int and float characteristics -> the allowed range for this value in homekit
+  max: the max value the reading has in fhem, only if different from maxValue
   cmd: the set command to use: set <device> <cmd> <value>
   cmdOn, cmdOff: for all bool characteristics cmdLock, cmdUnlock, cmdOpen: commands to lock, unlock and open a door